khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![AlphaVantage](https://user-images.githubusercontent.com/46355364/207820936-46c2ba00-81ff-4cd3-98a4-4fa44412996f.png)

 Fill out the form, pass Captcha, and click on, "GET FREE API KEY".
-The issued key can be entered into the OpenBB Terminal with:
+The issued key can be entered into the Finance Analysis with:

 ```console
 /keys/av REPLACE_WITH_KEY